Nine Steps to Rediscovering The Buddha In You

 In Buddhist literature, the Ox is likened to man’s True Nature.
 Zen is the path that helps the individual find the Ox.
-The beginner is first initiated into how to sit, regulate the breath and monitor the activity of the mind.
+The beginner is first initiated into how to sit, and how to regulate his breath and the activity of his mind.

 2. Finding the Footprints

-The disciple reads philosophy to acquire knowledge, and practices meditation to learn how to quiet the mind.
-You become aware that the habitual mind is agitated and has been suffering with from restlessness.
-Now, having slowed down the thought patterns, you grow in confidence that with persistence you will achieve kensho.
+The disciple reads philosophy, to acquire knowledge and practices meditation to learn how to quiet his mind.
+He becomes aware that his habitual mind is agitated and he has been suffering with a restless feeling.
+Now, having slowed down the thought pattern, grows in confidence that with persistence he will achieve kensho.

 3. Catching a Glimpse of the Ox

-The disciple experiences a kind of Samadhi which gives you a glimpse of kensho, but it is unstable and you cannot explain the experience with any clarity or assurance.
+The disciple experiences a kind of Samadhi which gives him a glimpse of kensho, but it is unstable and he cannot explain the experience with any clarity or assurance.

 4. Catching the Ox

-The disciple has other experiences of Samadhi during mediation whereby the body falls away and you lose all sense of time.
-You feel an internal strength building up, but struggle to maintain the sensation for long or during every session of meditation.
+The disciple has other experiences of Samadhi during mediation whereby the body falls away and he loses all sense of time.
+He feels an internal strength building up but struggles to maintain the sensation for long or during every session of meditation.
 The Ox keeps running away.
-However, you are experienced enough now to know that all things come from the same source, even if you are unable to control the mind and return to source.
-You continue to struggle with unworthy thoughts and give in to temptation.
-However, you realise your true nature is in you, and at the same time in the external world.
+However, he is experienced enough now to know that all things come from the same source, but is unable to control his mind in everyday life.
+He continues to struggle with unworthy thoughts and giving into temptation.
+However, you realise that your true nature is in yourself, and at the same time in the external world.

 5. Taming the Ox

 Samadhi in meditation is still intermittent and the disciple feels a stream of emotion flowing from the heart.
 However, you still continue to struggle with wandering thoughts.
 You also question whether you have Samadhi at all.
-But out of meditation, applying effort and will power, the you have control over your mind and can resist temptation.
+But out of meditation, applying effort and will power, the disciple has control of his mind and can resist temptation.